Using The Text/HTML Editor: Atto

 • First row: our CCC Brand colors

-• Second row: Original Atto colors (also available in Background Color)
+• Second row: Original ATTO colors (also available in Background Color)

 • Third, fourth & fifth rows: Colors that are NOT ambiguous to folks with color-blindness.